-Historically mineral exploration activity has largely focused on the Isle Galet Formation.
-Early exploration was largely base-metal driven and it was not until the mid-1980s that the emphasis shifted to gold when Westfield Minerals Limited ("Westfield") began work on the Wolf Pond and 22 West zones, which are located close to Route 360.
+metal driven and it was not until the mid-1980s that the emphasis shifted to gold when Westfield Minerals Limited ("Westfield") began work on the Wolf Pond and 22 West zones.
 After Westfield's program, gold exploration waned and was sporadic until Mountain Lake Resources ("Mountain Lake") acquired claims in the area in 2009.
 Mountain Lake conducted a regional exploration program and diamond drilling, including on the Osprey and Kendell prospects.
 Subsequently many of the licences held by Mountain Lake reverted to the original property owner or to the Crown.
 Kendell and Northcott staked claims and thru dedicated prospecting identified visible gold in quartz veining near the original Kendell Prospect.

-Regionally, crustal-scale fault zones throughout central Newfoundland are proving to be significant gold-mineralized structures, i.e. Victoria Lake shear zone and Rogerson Lake structural corridor (Marathon Gold Corp.'s Valentine Lake gold deposits; Canterra Metals' Wilding Lake gold project); Cape Ray fault zone (Matador Mining Ltd.'s Cape Ray gold deposits); and the Dog Bay Line-Gander River Complex line (New Found Gold Corp.'s Queensway gold project).
+Regionally, crustal-scale fault zones throughout central Newfoundland are proving to be significant gold-mineralized structures, i.e. Victoria Lake shear zone and Rogerson Lake structural corridor (Marathon Gold Corp.'s Valentine Lake gold deposits; Altius' Wilding Lake gold project); Cape Ray fault zone (Matador Mining Ltd.'s Cape Ray gold deposits); and the Dog Bay Line-Gander River Complex line (New Found Gold Corp.'s Queensway gold project).
 At Valentine Lake and Wilding Lake, gold is associated with late Silurian deformation that juxtaposed Dunnage Zone rocks with Neoproterozic-aged intrusive rocks of the Gander Zone.
 This gold mineralization is structurally-controlled and is typical of orogenic-type gold mineralization world-wide.

 The Golden Baie Project covers both highly prospective rocks of the Baie d'Espoir Group which historic exploration and recent prospecting have shown to be a prolific host for gold mineralization, and the crustal-scale fault zone (the Day Cove Thrust) which juxtapose Neoproterozic Gander Zone rocks the with Cambro-Ordovician Dunnage Zone rocks.
-The tectonic setting, the late Silurian deformation and plutonism, the juxtaposition of Neoproterozoic-aged rocks with younger Dunnage Zone rocks, the presence of structurally-controlled gold mineralization and a pronounced linear-trending mineralized belt (Isle Galet Formation) which sits in the hanging-wall to and largely parallels the trend of Day Cove Thrust, all indicate that the Golden Baie Project has significant potential to host economic gold deposits.
+The tectonic setting, the late Silurian deformation and plutonism, the juxtaposition of Neoproterozoic-aged rocks with younger Dunnage Zone rocks, the presence of structurally-controlled gold mineralization and a pronounced linear-trending mineralized belt (Isle Galet Fm.) which sits in the hanging-wall to and largely parallels the trend of Day Cove Thrust, all indicate that the Golden Baie Project has significant potential to host economic gold deposits.

 A significant amount of mineral exploration has been performed on various portions of the property, resulting in numerous mineral showings prospects and prospective areas.
 In 1985 Westfield Minerals Limited (and Tillicum Resources Ltd.) began geological mapping and geochemical sampling in the Wolf Pond, 22 West, Barasway de Cerf, Little River and Le Pouvoir prospect areas.
-Westfield continued exploration into 1989 and eventually conducted large-scale regional exploration programs that included 30,000+ soil samples, till sampling, rock sampling, geophysics as well as trenching and diamond drilling Westfield's exploration was extensive both in terms of area and level of detail; their work was primarily conducted on the central and north-central portions of the current property.
+Westfield continued exploration into 1989 and eventually conducted large-scale regional exploration programs that included 20,000+ soil samples, till sampling, rock sampling, geophysics as well as trenching and diamond drilling Westfield's exploration was extensive both in terms of area and level of detail; their work was primarily conducted on the central and north-central portions of the current property.
 Westfield identified the Little River, Tillicum and Le Pouvoir horizons within the Isle Galet Member of the Baie d'Espoir Group.